-We’re so excited to learn more about Heather and her incredible contributions to the field of dietetics!
-Hear about her experience as a nutrition entrepreneur and see what advice she has to share… and then head over to her podcast to hear Healthie’s Amanda Foti, MS, RDN, CDN discuss how telehealth is influencing the field of nutrition!
+We’re so excited to learn about Heather’s experience as a nutrition entrepreneur and see what advice she has to share… and then head over to her podcast to hear Healthie’s Amanda Foti, MS, RDN, CDN discuss how telehealth is influencing the field of nutrition!

 I found Intuitive Eating (IE) through my most recent job (before I started my private practice), as I designed online nutrition classes and worked with other dietitians to do so.
 Our most popular course was “Mindful Eating,” which was based on the principles of IE. I was intrigued by the content, but it would be another year before I really explored it for myself as a learner and a dietitian.
 Now, it forms the foundation of my nutrition philosophy and guides how I work with clients.
 I can’t imagine ever going back to stripping nutrition down to just calories, grams, and percentages.
 Our health is about a lot more than those numbers!

 I’m so inspired by the young dietitians who are learning about IE on their own or through their progressive dietetic programs.
 Throughout my education and internship I wasn’t ready to think outside the “norm,” but they are!
 I love it.
 It’s refreshing and offering a new breath of life to some outdated science and beliefs.
 I love that there is so much more research being done around IE and how to use it in different dietetic settings (including eating disorder recovery and sports nutrition).
 It’s keeping me engaged and interested.
 This profession will always make you feel like a student—there is always more to learn.

 Healthie: Your podcast, RD Real Talk, is fantastic!
 Tell us about it and your inspiration to starting it.